Full House Bermuda Grass Seed Blend

 - Water: Soil moisture for this putting green seed must be maintained for about 1-2 weeks or until germination.

-- Days to Germinate: After planting Arden 15 bermuda seed, with ideal conditions, germination may begin within 7 days.
+- Days to Germinate: After planting Full House bermuda seed, with ideal conditions, germination may begin within 7 days.
 Allow 10 to 14 days for completion for bermudagrass seed.

 - Establishment Time: Under ideal conditions, full coverage may be attained between 4 to 6 weeks.
 If planting the putting green seed occurs early or late in the season, more time may be needed for establishment.

-- First Mowing: When grass is 3 inches tall.
+- First Mowing: When grass is 1 inch tall.
 It is recommended that no more than 1/3 of the leaf blade be removed per mowing.

-- Mower/Mowing Height/Frequency: For a Arden 15 putting green the reel mower recommended/minimum height is manageable at 3/16 inch (5mm).
-It maintains good leaf density at mowing heights under 1.25 inch when mowed with reel mowers.
-Can be mowed at higher heights for general purpose home lawns (1.25 up to 3 inches) - Rotary mowers are fine for heights above 1.25 inches.
-Most home / commercial lawns are best maintained at 1.5 to 2.5 inches for a good overall look.
+- Mower/Mowing Height/Frequency: Best if mowed between 0.5 and 1 inch and can be mowed clear down to 0.25 inches.
+Mow at higher heights for general purpose home lawns (1.25 up to 2 inches) - Rotary mowers are fine for heights above 1.25 inches.
+Most home / commercial lawns are best maintained at 1.5 to 2.0 inches for a good overall look.
 Rotary mowers can usually be used at heights above 1.5 inches.

 - Winter Over-seeding: May be done for year round green color, but not generally recommended on Bermudagrass less than 6 to 8 months of age.
 Immature turf may be damaged by the verticutting and scalping procedures, leaving it unable to compete with the over-seeded species during the spring transition.